 Whether combining procedures is appropriate depends on the scope of each procedure, total operative time, and individual medical profile — determined during clinical assessment.

 Medical disclaimer: This article is provided for patient education purposes.
 Suitability for surgery, technique selection, recovery expectations, and aesthetic outcomes depend on individual anatomical factors, health status, and personalized surgical planning.
-A consultation with a DHA-licensed specialist is required before any procedure.
+A consultation with a DHA-licensed Consultant is required before any procedure.

 Related procedures and guides: